Heba-Mustafa/Heba-Mustafa/README.md

 ### Hi there 👋
 I'm Heba Mustafa, an enthusiastic web developer from Egypt, with a passion for creating meaningful and innovative projects.
 My coding journey started by joining the College of Computer Science, and I've continued to explore various technologies.
-After graduation, I've enrolled in the MEARN stack program at ITI, deepening my expertise in React, Angular, MongoDB, Express.js, and Node.js.
-I've graduated from it in April 2024.
+After graduation, I've enrolled in the MEARN stack program at ITI, deepening my expertise in React, Angular, MongoDB, Express.js, and Node.js, and I've graduated from it in April 2024.
 ### About Me
 Bachelor's degree in Computer Science (GPA 3.8/4).
 ITI Diploma in web development.